jaxjs/jaxjs/README.md

 });
 ```

-And then retrieve css values like this:
+Of course, you can retrieve css values like this:

 ```js
 var divHeight = $('#my-div').css('height');